Virginia Cell Phone Laws: How To Fight A Cell Phone Ticket

 In 2020, the General Assembly updated the law to simplify everything.
 As of January 1, 2021, it’s now illegal to drive a motor vehicle on the highway in Virginia while holding a “personal communications device.”

 The law is very simple for all of us to understand, and it will be easy for law enforcement officers to enforce.
 If you drive with a device in your hand, you get a ticket.
+Also, driving with a handheld device in Virginia results in 3 DMV demerit points upon conviction.

 Video: Don’t Hold Your Phone in Virginia